oneapi-src/level-zero-spec/core/PROG.md

 such as multiple levels of indirection, there are two methods available:
 1. the application may set the ::XE_FUNCTION_FLAG_FORCE_RESIDENCY flag during program creation to force all device allocations to be resident during execution.
  + in addition, the application should indicate the type of allocations that will be indirectly accessed using ::xe_function_argument_attribute_t
+ + if the driver is unable to make all allocations resident, then the call to xeCommandListEncodeDispatchFunction will return $X_RESULT_ERROR_OUT_OF_DEVICE_MEMORY
-2. explcit APIs are included for the application to dynamically change residency as needed.
+2. explcit xeDeviceMakeMemoryResident APIs are included for the application to dynamically change residency as needed.
+(Windows-only)
+ + if the application over-commits device memory, then a call to xeDeviceMakeMemoryResident will return XE_RESULT_ERROR_OUT_OF_DEVICE_MEMORY

 If the application does not properly manage residency for these cases then the device may experience unrecoverable page-faults.